 Community Assets

-LFUNLF Projects will hold title to all trade or service marks used by the Project (“Project Trademarks”), whether based on common law or registered rights.
-Project Trademarks will be transferred and assigned to LFUNLF Projects to hold on behalf of the Project.
-Any use of any Project Trademarks by Collaborators in the Project will be in accordance with the license from LFUNLF Projects and inure to the benefit of LFUNLF Projects.
+LF Projects will hold title to all trade or service marks used by the Project (“Project Trademarks”), whether based on common law or registered rights.
+Project Trademarks will be transferred and assigned to LF Projects to hold on behalf of the Project.
+Any use of any Project Trademarks by Collaborators in the Project will be in accordance with the license from LF Projects and inure to the benefit of LF Projects.

-The Project will, as permitted and in accordance with such license from LFUNLF Projects, develop and own all Project GitHub and social media accounts, and domain name registrations created by the Project community.
+The Project will, as permitted and in accordance with such license from LF Projects, develop and own all Project GitHub and social media accounts, and domain name registrations created by the Project community.

-Under no circumstances will LFUNLF Projects be expected or required to undertake any action on behalf of the Project that is inconsistent with the tax-exempt status or purpose, as applicable, of LFP, Inc. or LF Utility Networks, LLCLF Projects, LLC.
+Under no circumstances will LF Projects be expected or required to undertake any action on behalf of the Project that is inconsistent with the tax-exempt status or purpose, as applicable, of LFP, Inc. or LF Projects, LLC.

 General Rules and Operations.